hvianna/audioMotion.js/docs/user-interface.md

 ![ui-mode](img/UI_mode.png)

-Selects the visualization mode. *Discrete frequencies* mode allows you to visualize individual frequencies, limited only by the resolution of both the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) and your display.
+Selects the visualization mode.
+*Discrete frequencies* mode allows you to visualize individual frequencies, limited only by the resolution of both the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) and your display.
+*Area fill* mode displays the same frequency data, but as a filled shape.

-The *octave bands* modes will display wider bars, representing ranges of frequencies based on a [24-tone equal tempered scale](https://en.wikipedia.org/wiki/Quarter_tone).
+The *octave bands* modes will display wider vertical bars, representing the amplitudes of ranges of frequencies based on a [24-tone equal tempered scale](https://en.wikipedia.org/wiki/Quarter_tone).

 You can also select the visualization mode using the **M** and **Shift + M** keyboard shortcuts.

+Switches:

-The **LEDS** switch toggles the LED effect applied to the analyzer bars.
++ **LEDS** toggles the vintage LED effect for the analyzer bars *(octave bands modes only)*
++ **LUMI** toggles the luminance bars effect - analyzer bars are displayed always at full-height, varying their luminance instead *(octave bands modes only)*
++ **RAND** selects a random visualization mode and effects on every track change; if the AUTO gradient switch is active, a random gradient will be selected as well.

 #### FFT Size